 We’re on our second year now, and Michael and I both emphatically agree that this is the best, smartest thing we’ve ever done, and we’re not going “home” anytime soon.

 Why do we like it so much?
 Here are the reasons, from least to most important:

 It’s way cheaper than living in the United States.

 I’ve written before about how surprised and delighted we were to discover how cheap the digital nomad life can be.
-And since I wrote that first post, we’ve spent time in much cheaper countries — in Asia and Eastern Europe.
+And since I wrote that first post, we’ve spent time in much cheaper countries — Hoi An, Vietnam, in Asia and Bansko, Bulgaria, in Eastern Europe.
 That’s driven our yearly costs even lower.
 We didn’t become digital nomads to save money — we were both very lucky to have established online careers.
-And we plan to continue visiting “expensive” cities and countries from time to time (like Switzerland, where we’ll be in July).
+And we plan to continue visiting “expensive” cities and countries from time to time (like Grimentz, Switzerland, where we’ll be in July).

 But if we wanted to, we could easily live very well on $30,000 a year, maybe less.
 And it’s nice to have this option, since we’re living in a time of political and economic uncertainty.